On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Heterogeneous Patience Levels

-According to Corollary \ref{corl:n2-concave}, the function is guaranteed to be weakly concave as long as $\theta_2 < 3\theta_1$.
-If the two agent types have significantly different patience levels, we require a lower bound on $\underline{\lambda}_2$.
-This bound depends on $\theta_2$ (the patience of agent type 2) and $e_{1,2}$ (the matching efficiency between the two agent types).
-A smaller $\theta_2$ (greater patience for both types of agents since $\theta_1\le\theta_2$) and a lower $e_{1,2}$ (lower matching efficiency) both expand the region of $\Lambda$ where weak concavity is maintained.
+According to \Cref{corl:n2-concave}, the function is guaranteed to be weakly concave whenever the disparity in patience levels is moderate ($\nu < 3$).
+However, if the demand types exhibit significantly different patience levels ($\nu \geq 3$), we require either a sufficient arrival rate for type 2 (i.e., a lower bound on $\underline{\lambda}_2$) or a limited arrival rate for type 1 (i.e., an upper bound on $\overline{\lambda}_1$).
+Regarding condition (ii), the lower bound on $\underline{\lambda}_2$ depends on the patience of type 2 (i.e., $\theta_2$) and the cross-matching efficiency (i.e., $e_{12}$).
+Consistent with \Cref{thm:n-weak-concave-same-theta}, a smaller $\theta_2$ (higher and less heterogeneous patience) or a smaller $e_{1,2}$ (lower matching efficiency) relaxes this bound, expanding the region of $\Lambda$ where weak concavity holds.
+Conversely, condition (iii) imposes an upper bound on $\overline{\lambda}_1$ relative to $\theta_1$.
+Analogous to \Cref{prop:n-weak-concave-same-theta-upper-bound}, this condition becomes easier to satisfy as $\theta_1$ increases.
+Intuitively, when type 1 (and type 2) demands are sufficiently impatient, weak concavity is also preserved.